gwojacek/qa-demo-repository/README.md

 ```
 ---

+## Commitizen

+This repository uses [Commitizen](https://commitizen-tools.github.io/commitizen/) to enforce Conventional Commits and manage release versions.
+Commit messages are validated via a pre-commit hook.

+### Making commits

+Instead of `git commit`, use:
+`poetry run cz commit`

+To automatically stage modified files (no need for git add .), append Git's `-a` flag:
+`poetry run cz commit -- --all`

+**Note:** You still need to `git add` any brand-new files before they'll be included.

+### Releasing a new version

+When you're ready to release:
+`cz bump`

+This command:
+- Analyzes commit history
+- Updates `pyproject.toml`
+- Amends `Changelog.md`
+- Creates a Git tag (e.g., `v1.0.1`)

+**Important:** Version numbers only change when `cz bump` is executed, not on every commit.

+---

 ## Test Markers

 Markers help categorize tests, making selective execution straightforward during test runs.
 Example markers defined in